XScreenSaver is also available on macOS, iOS and Android.

 |nice (class Nice)|

-The sub-processes created by xscreensaver will be "niced" to this
+The sub-processes launched by XScreenSaver will be "niced" to this level, so

-level, so that they are given lower priority than other processes on the
+that they are given lower priority than other processes on the system, and

-system, and don't increase the load unnecessarily.
+don't increase the load unnecessarily.
 The default is 10.
+(Higher numbers

 |fade (class Boolean)|